charlesxu90/phbuilder/README.md

 <b>Basic workflow</b>

 1. Prepare your structure file. <br /> This is an important step, and it applies especially to .pdbs that are straight from [rcsb](https://www.rcsb.org/).
-Make sure your structure file only contains one MODEL, does not contain alternate location indicators, does not miss certain atoms/residues, etc. etc. It is also strongly recommended that every (non-ion/water) molecule has a chain identifier.
-If you have only one chain or do not care about this, you can simply set everything to A. One basic check to see if your input file contains mistakes can be to simply run: <br /> `gmx editconf -f input.pdb -o test.pdb` <br /> and see if you get any errors and how test.pdb differs from input.pdb.
+Make sure your structure file only contains one MODEL, does not contain alternate location indicators, does not miss certain atoms/residues, etc. etc. It is also important that your protein(s)/molecule(s) containing the titratable groups is <i>at the top</i> of your .pdb/.gro input file.
+So first the titratable protein(s), and only then solvent, ions, lipids, etc. (the order of the latter components shouldn't matter).
+Furthermore, it is strongly recommended that every (non-ion/water) molecule has a chain identifier.
+If you have only one chain or do not care about this, you can simply set everything to A. One basic check to see if your input file contains mistakes can be to simply run:
+    ```
+    gmx editconf -f input.pdb -o test.pdb
+    ```
+    and see if you get any errors and how test.pdb differs from input.pdb.

-2. Check whether your structure file contains any moleculetypes that <i>are</i> part of CHARMM36M, but for which `pdb2gmx` <i>cannot</i> generate the topology data.
+2. Check whether your structure file contains any moleculetypes that <i>are</i> part of CHARMM36M, but for which `gmx pdb2gmx` <i>cannot</i> generate the topology data.
 Take as an example the lipid POPC.
-A CHARMM36M topology for POPC exists in the form of a stand-alone POPC.itp file, but if you supply just POPC.pdb to `gmpdb2gmx`, it won't be able to generate topol.top.
+A CHARMM36M topology for POPC exists in the form of a stand-alone POPC.itp file, but if you supply just POPC.pdb to `gmx pdb2gmx`, it won't be able to generate topol.top.
 If your structure file contains such residues, phbuilder can still be used but you'll be prompted for the path to POPC.itp when gentopol is called.

 3. Decide which residues you want to have titratable, and in which protonation state those residues should be at t = 0 (i.e. which initial lambda values they should have).
 If you do not care about this, you can use the `-auto <ph>` flag to have gentopol automatically choose the appropriate initial lambda values based on the system pH and pKas of the lambdagrouptypes.

+3. (Re)generate the topology using:
+    ```
+    phbuilder gentopol -f input.pdb
+    ```
+    Alternatively, you can set the -auto flag and run:
+    ```
+    phbuilder gentopol -f input.pdb -auto <ph>
+    ```
-3. (Re)generate the topology using: <br /> `phbuilder gentopol -f input.pdb` <br /> Alternatively, you can set the `-auto` flag and run: <br /> `phbuilder gentopol -f input.pdb -auto <ph>` <br /> In this case, the initial lambda values will be guessed based on the system ph (optional flag for gentopol by default set to 7.0) together with the pKa specified in lambdagrouptypes.dat.
+    In the latter case, the initial lambda values will be guessed based on the system ph together with the pKa specified in lambdagrouptypes.dat.

-4. Add a periodix box (if not already present) by e.g. (see [gmx editconf](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-editconf.html)): <br /> `gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5`
+4. Add a periodix box (if not already present) by e.g. (see [gmx editconf](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-editconf.html)):
+    ```
+    gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5
+    ```

-5. Add solvent (if not already present) by e.g. (see [gmx solvate](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-solvate.html)): <br /> `gmx solvate -cp box.pdb -p topol.top -o solvated.pdb`
+5. Add solvent (if not already present) by e.g. (see [gmx solvate](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-solvate.html)):
+    ```
+    gmx solvate -cp box.pdb -p topol.top -o solvated.pdb
+    ```

+6. Add the appropriate number of positive/negative ions and buffers to ensure a net-neutral system:
+    ```
+    phbuilder neutralize -f solvated.pdb
+    ```
-6. Add the appropriate number of positive/negative ions and buffers to ensure a net-neutral system: <br /> `phbuilder neutralize -f solvated.pdb` <br /> Alternatively, if you want a specific ion concentration and/or a specific number of buffer particles , you could do: <br /> `phbuilder neutralize -f solvated.pdb -conc 0.15 -nbufs 20`
+    Alternatively, if you want a specific ion concentration (in mol/L) and/or a specific number of buffer particles , you could do:
+    ```
+    phbuilder neutralize -f solvated.pdb -conc 0.15 -nbufs 20
+    ```

 7. At this point, if everything went correctly both your structure and topology file(s) should be completed and constitute a net-neutral system when running cpHMD.
 What is now left is the actual simulation part: energy minimization, equilibration and production using the correct MD parameters.

 8. Generate the .mdp files for EM/EQ/MD, including the constant-pH parameters for a specific simulation pH:
-<br /> `phbuilder genparams -f phneutral.pdb -ph 4.0` <br /> This will write the following files: EM.mdp, NVT.mdp, NPT.mdp, MD.mdp, and index.ndx.
+    ```
+    phbuilder genparams -f phneutral.pdb -ph 4.0
+    ```
+    By default, the following files will be written:
+    * EM.mdp
+    * NVT.mdp
+    * NPT.mdp
+    * MD.mdp
+    * index.ndx

 9. Check the generated files and modify parameters specific to your system as required.
 For example if your system explodes upon starting NVT, you might need to adjust the time step for NVT coupling.
 Also note that by default no position restraints are used for the protein during NVT and NPT coupling.

 10. Perform equilibration using a script such as:
 ```
 #!/bin/bash